EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 The [**pldos**{: style="color: blue"}](/docs/misc/pldos/) tool will render _dos.ext_{: style="color: green"} into more user friendly formats, and perform other functions.

+Codes can also resolve DOS in different ways.

 **lmf**{: style="color: blue"} and **lm**{: style="color: blue"} can generate partial densities-of-states with the [-\-pdos](/docs/input/commandline/#pdos) switch.